 In this webinar, we will see how alterations of brain glucose metabolism, as measured by [18F]FDG-PET, are a well-established observation in patients with disorders of consciousness after severe brain injury.
 The degree of consciousness (arousal and awareness) impairment is associated with decreased brain glucose metabolism at the global and local levels (to highlight both global decreases and alteration of specific networks).
 As behavioral signs of consciousness (or lack thereof) do not always reflect the level of residual (covert) consciousness, [18F]FDG-PET provides direct insight into cerebral activity, complementing bedside examinations.
 Still, limited resources for neuroimage analyses hinders quantitative evaluation of [18F]FDG-PET findings in clinical settings.
 In this talk, we present a free-to-use pipeline to automatically analyze [18F]FDG-PET images in patients with disorders of consciousness.
 The pipeline requires minimal user intervention and allows to generate ready-to-use statistics for clinical assessment in under 1-2 minutes.

-Registration – Challenges and Solutions Webinar
+Recording – Challenges and Solutions Webinar

 Lurking, Liking, Posting, or Hashtagging: Using Social Media for Connection and its Role in Rehabilitation After Acquired Brain Injury